slesinger/georamos/docs/network.md

 Loads dir/file table in dir/file table format.
 It is (5+95)*256 in size.
 Dir/file table restrictions apply and must be enforced by server side.

 Resource: /dirfile
-Response: full dirfile table
+Response: full dirfile table of current directory

 ## network_get
 Retrieve file to store it in memory or georam.
 This can be used for data files as well as PRG files.

-Resource: /get
+Resource: /get?f=<max16b filename>
 Response:
   - file table entry
   - file data to memory
   - file data to georam To be implemented

-## network_upload
+## network_put
-Resource: /get/{filename16 type1}
+Resource: /get?f=<max16b filename>&p=<base16AP payoad>
+Payload is sent to server in chunks of 256bytes

 ## Create Directory